TechLadies/afa-diary/docs/prerequisites.md

 placed under `/usr/local/bin/python` and it also automatically install `pip` Python package manager.

+We are using Python 2.7.11 for this project.

 ##8.
 Virtualenv & virtualenvwrapper

 Steps to configure Virtualenv:

 1. From terminal, type `sudo pip install virtualenv` wait until completed.
 2. Next, type `sudo pip install virtualenvwrapper` wait until completed.
 3. Next, type `export WORKON_HOME=~/Envs`.
 This will place all your virtualenv